scalalandio/chimney/README.md

 ## Getting started

-To include Chimney to your SBT project, add following line to you `build.sbt`:
+To include Chimney to your SBT project, add the following line to your `build.sbt`:

 ```scala
 libraryDependencies += "io.scalaland" %% "chimney" % "0.1.8"